 Investing in small companies is not for the faint-hearted.
-Whilst some of these companies will do very well, others will struggle and some will fail.
+Whilst some of these companies might do very well, others will struggle and some will fail.

 The tax incentives the government offers provide a valuable buffer against this risk for Enterprise Investment Scheme (EIS) investors.
 They mitigate the impact of investments that don’t work out and amplify the impact of investments that do well.

-If you have realised a taxable gain (e.g. by selling investments or a second home) and invest the proceeds in an EIS, you can defer the capital gains (and so the tax bill) for as long as the money stays invested.
+If you have realised a taxable gain (e.g. by selling investments or a second home) and invest the proceeds in an EIS, you can defer the capital gain for as long as the money stays invested.
 You can defer gains of any size, made up to three years before and one year after the EIS investment.
 You can defer a gain even if you have already paid the tax.
 Once you get your money out, the gain comes back into charge and you pay CGT at the prevailing rate.
 Alternatively you could invest into another EIS and continue to defer the gain.

 Inheritance tax relief